simpleuiux/yi-ningwang.com/content/blog/JIN/index.md

 </div>

-### How I visualized influencer profile
+#### How I visualized influencer profile

-At first the user profile page has only have text with pictures.
-In order to includes more information and make it easier for users to see the actual info instead of just general information.
+At first, the user profile page has only have contents with pictures.
+To include more information and make it easier for users to see the actual info instead of just general information.
 I make the second design with visualized data.

 ###### 1st design